profsmith89/ctps/_sources/chap01.md

 Comments are notes to ourselves, or we might use them to leave a note for anyone else reading our script.
 Let me emphasize that comments are for humans.
 The interpreter will ignore whatever is in a comment and so it cannot contain any actions that we want the computer to interpret or act out.

-Despite the fact that comments don't tell the computer anything, they are important and useful.
+Even though comments don't tell the computer anything, they are important and useful.
 I will use them for two distinct purposes:

-1. To capture our ideas during the problem-solving phase when we are sketching out the actions we would like the computer to take (Step 6).
+1. To capture our ideas during the problem-solving phase when we sketch the actions the computer should take (Step 6).
 2. To explain why the Python code we write in Step 7 looks like it does.
-According to Swaroop in [*A Byte of Python*](https://python.swaroopch.com/), "Code tells you how, comments should tell you why."
+According to Swaroop in *A Byte of Python*, "Code tells you how, comments should tell you why."[^fn4]

 ## Commands and input parameters

-Normally, we would write more pseudocode to sketch out what we want the interpreter to do for us, but let's convert this pseudocode into Python code so that we can get a feel for what it is like to command the computer to do things.
+Normally, we would write more pseudocode to sketch out what we want the interpreter to do, but let's convert this pseudocode into Python code so that we can get a feel for what it is like to command the computer to do things.

-Our pseudocode instructs the interpreter to open up our book, just as if we had a physical copy of *The Cat in the Hat*, and so let's write `open('CatInTheHat.txt')` on the line below our pseudocode.
+Our pseudocode instructs the interpreter to open our book, just as if we had a physical copy of *The Cat in the Hat*, and so let's write `open('CatInTheHat.txt')` on the line below our pseudocode.
 This new line is valid Python.
 What does it command the interpreter to do?
 To open the file named `CatInTheHat.txt`.

 ```{code-block} python
 ---